What is Lesson Study?

-- The trainings will consist of 3 full day trainings.
+- The trainings will consist of 2 full day trainings in the summer and 1 day during the school year.
 1 credit will be available for attending all three training days.

 - If the training day falls on a school day, you will need to work with your school to schedule a substitute for a professional development day.

-- Participants will be expected to administer the GLoSS and IKAN diagnostics assessments to their students and implement the instructional activities
+- Participants will be expected to administer the GLoSS and IKAN diagnostics assessments to their students and begin to implement the instructional activities as appropriate.

 Hosted by an IRMC Math Specialist.